jcussens/tailoring/paper.md

 $O(\log n)$, where $n$ is the size of the set.
 However, `policytree` actually implements sorted sets as a sorted vector.
-The `Boost` container data type `flat_set` [@flatset] is used, which does allow faster iteration through the set than using a tree but, addition and removal are slower.
+The `Boost` container data type `flat_set` [@flatset] is used, which does allow faster iteration through the set than using a tree, but addition and removal are slower.
 To find where a new element should be inserted into a flat set takes $O(\log n)$ time, but then it is also necessary to shift elements to make room for the new element---which takes $O(n)$